TabbycatDebate/tabbycat/README.md

         $ virtualenv venv

 3. Activate the virtualenv.
-Nnote you will need to activate the venv each time you want to run the project.
+Note that you'll need to activate the venv each time you want to run the project.

         $ source venv/bin/activate